 Facial Implants

 Facial implants are used to balance facial contours and to augment areas of poorly defined tissue.
-Chin implants and cheek implants are the most frequently employed but there are several other options.
-The use of implants is a safe and efficient solution to enhance facial proportions.
+Chin implants and cheek implants are most frequently employed, but other treatment options are available.
+The use of implants is an effective solution to enhance facial proportions.

 The facial skeleton, as conveyed through the soft tissues, is the deep determinant of the three-dimensional shape of a person’s face.
-The skeleton will determine whether a face is wide, narrow, long, angulated, round etc. Consequently, flatnesses and bone deficiencies are also reflected in the surface of the skin.
+The skeleton will determine whether a face is wide, narrow, long, angulated, round etc. Consequently, irregularities and bone deficiencies are also apparent on the surface of the skin.

 The chin is the most important aesthetic landmark of the lower face, which together with the nose determines facial balance in profile.
-In both sexes a prominent chin will counteract facial ageing of the soft-tissues in the lower face and neck, strengthen the jaw-line, prevent soft-tissue ptosis and the formation of jowls.
+In both men and woman a prominent chin will counteract age related changes in the lower face and neck, prevent the formation of jowls and strengthen the jaw line.

 Chin augmentation